dmitrynovik/api-design-take-home/README.md

 # Problem Statement

+We want to create a simplified API placing trades on a Stock Exchange.

 We have an account model with the following mandatory attributes (you can add atributes if needed):
 * First Name
 * Last Name